 - Puako petroglyphs - Hawai'i.
 Area with more than 3000 petroglyphs, considered to be the highest concentration of petroglyphs in Pacific.

 - Pu'ukohola Heiau - Hawai'i.
-Last and one of the largest ancient Hawaiian temples, built circa 1790.
+Last and one of the largest ancient Hawaiian temples, built sometimes around 1790.
 Enormous stone platform, impressive element of landscape.

 - Pu'u Loa Petroglyphs - Hawai'i.
 Numerous petroglyphs on a cliff, connected to a cult of life.
 Considered to be one of the largest petroglyph sites in region.

 - Ulupō Heiau - Hawai'i.
-Enormous ancient temple, reaching the height of its importance circa 1750 AD.
+Enormous ancient temple, reaching the height of its importance around 1750 AD.
 Platform is 55 x 43 m large, walls of platform are up to 9 m high.